FloskelSalomon/quapos/README.md

 # Automated quantification of photoreceptor outer segments in developing and degenerating retinas on microscopy images across scales
-This repository contains the code which was used to quantify photoreceptor outer segments (POS) from light microscopy (QuaPOS-LM) and transmission electron microscopy (QuaPOS-TEM) images as published in [link]().
-The read me file is separated into two parts describing each method separately.
+This repository contains the code which was used to quantify photoreceptor outer segments (POS) from light microscopy (QuaPOS-LM) and transmission electron microscopy (QuaPOS-TEM).
+The corresponding image datasets are distirbuted under the BioImage Archive and can be accessed [here](https://www.ebi.ac.uk/biostudies/bioimages/studies/S-BIAD1078).

+Here, the two methods are described separately from each other.

 ## Quantification of photoreceptor outer segment (POS) number, size, shape, and intensity from light microscopy images (QuaPOS-LM)
 Quantification of POS number, size, shape, and intensity from cryosections stained with the cone marker S-opsin and recorded with fluorescent light microscopy.